Just-Curieous/Just-Curieous.github.io/_posts/2025-06-11-exp-bench-can-ai-conduct-ai-research-experiments.md

 ## Our Contribution: EXP-Bench

 To address this challenge, we introduce **EXP-Bench**, a new benchmark designed to make the ever-expanding landscape of published research more accessible for evaluating AI agents in **conducting end-to-end AI research experiments**—from hypothesis to experimental setup to conclusion, as shown in Figure 1.
-We develop a semi-automated pipeline that uses multimodal and agentic approaches to reconstruct experiments from fragmented and dense sources (e.g., coding agents identify setups by conditioning on ground-truth outcomes and leveraging the full codebase—reducing the task to a constrained search), while interleaving these steps with lightweight human validation to ensure correctness.
+We develop a semi-automated pipeline (Figure 2) that uses multimodal and agentic approaches to reconstruct experiments from fragmented and dense sources (e.g., coding agents identify setups by conditioning on ground-truth outcomes and leveraging the full codebase—reducing the task to a constrained search), while interleaving these steps with lightweight human validation to ensure correctness.

 Using this approach, we distilled *461 experiments from NeurIPS and ICLR papers*—spanning domains such as vision, RL, and computational biology—resulting in over 12,000 gradable subtasks.